MAA-98/AnimateSVG/Sources/AnimateSVG/AnimateSVG.docc/Sources/Implementation.md

 ```

 > Warning: For the skeleton mode, the SVG should be structured as only containing groups of paths (no higher level groups).
 Paths outside groups will be ignored for rendering.
+>
+> This is needed to distinguish between depth of rendering the images and the skeleton structure.
+Order the groups of paths so that the rendering depth is correct (it should display on the SVG editor as normal), and the parser will keep track of this as a [zPosition](https://developer.apple.com/documentation/quartzcore/calayer/1410884-zposition/).

+The attachment of an SVG group to a bone using the `id` attribute is explained in [Getting Started](Sources/GettingStarted).

 In addition, the positions of the joints relative to the SVG are needed: